 After you finish the assessment, you will see one of the three following results on your ME Dashboard.
 Each part of the result box is clickable and will provide more information once you click on it.

 Starters are morning-type people.
 Starters' peak happens in the early morning.
 They experience their trough in the mid-afternoon, right after the typical 12-1 lunch hour.
-Finally, their recovery period occurs in the late afternoon to early evening, near the end of a 9-5 workday.
+Finally, their recovery occurs in the late afternoon to early evening, near the end of a 9-5 workday.

-Anchors are evening-type people.
-Anchors’ energy rhythm is the inverse of Starters’.
-People who are Anchors experience their peak in late afternoon to early evening, near the end of a 9-5 workday.
-Anchors may have more variability in the timing of their trough than Pacers or Starters, or they might have a more extended trough -- Anchors' trough happens in early- to mid-afternoon.
-Anchors' recovery period happens in the morning, in the beginning portion of a 9-5 workday.
+Anchors may have more variability in the timing of their trough than Pacers or Starters, or they might have a more extended trough -- Anchors' trough happens in the early- to mid-afternoon.
+Anchors' recovery period occurs in the morning, at the beginning of a 9-5 workday.

-TEAM Dashboard Energy Rhythm Assessment Results
+Utilizing The TEAM Dashboard Energy Rhythm Assessment Results

 Each part of the result box is clickable and will provide more information once you click on it.